graphcore/tutorials/feature_examples/tensorflow/README.md

 # Feature Examples for TensorFlow 1

 This directory contains a number of feature examples for how to use TensorFlow 1 with IPUs.
-These include examples of how to measure performance, use multiple IPUs and implement custom ops in Poplar, among other things.
+These include examples of how to measure performance, use multiple IPUs and implement custom operators in Poplar, among other things.
 This README provides an overview of all of the TensorFlow 1 examples.

 ## Performance